IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 A working-day adjustment is applied to the change in the number of stays, *équivalents-journées* and *volume économique*, to obtain comparable data from one year to another, regardless of the number of working and non-working days (weekends and public holidays) in a given period.

+Indeed, according to studies conducted by *ATIH*, hospital activity on a non-working day represents 34 % of the average activity on a working day in terms of number of stays and number of *équivalents-journées*, and 49 % of the average activity on a working day in terms of *volume économique*.

 #### Breakdowns of the *MCO* activity

 ## *HAD* and *SMR* activities